MicrosoftDocs/learn/learn-pr/wwl-azure/troubleshoot-vpn-gateways/includes/5-exercise-troubleshoot-site-to-site-vpn-gateway-connectivity.md

 1. The shared keys are not the same.
 For the connections to work, the shared key must be identical.

-1. Now that you’ve found the issue, you’ll resolve it in the next exercise.
+1. Now that you've found the issue, you'll resolve it in the next exercise.